4G vs. LTE vs. 5G: What’s the Difference, and Why Should You Care?

 What is 4G?

 Since there was such an enormous gap between the old 3G standard and the new 4G, companies wanted to make sure their customer base knew they were receiving better service than just the same old 3G, so they came up with a workaround.
-Enter LTE.
+That workaround was LTE, short for "Long-Term Evolution."
+The original idea was that it represented a "Long-Term Evolution" toward the 4G standard.
+What clever marketers figured out was that they could present it as something greater than that standard if they simply added "4G" before it.
+Hence, "4G LTE."

 What is LTE and What Does LTE Stand For?

-LTE stands for “Long Term Evolution” and is a marketing phrase to signify progression toward true 4G.
+As stated previously, LTE stands for “Long Term Evolution” and is a marketing phrase to signify progression toward true 4G.
 So when someone says 4G LTE, they are actually talking about something weaker than true 4G, but better than simple 3G.
+At this point, the LTE International Standard is loosely defined and frequently updates, making a true LTE standard hard to nail down.

 What is 5G?